Reactive Ion Etching vs Ion Milling (IBE): Complete Comparison Guide

 RIBE is particularly well-suited for scenarios where:

-Three-Way Comparison: RIE vs. IBE vs. RIBE
+Four-Way Comparison: RIE vs. Ion Milling vs. DRIE vs. RIBE

-Dimension RIE IBE RIBE
+Dimension RIE Ion Milling (IBE) DRIE RIBE

-Selectivity High Low Moderate — tunable via reactive gas
+Selectivity High (material-dependent) Low (~1:1 to 3:1) Very High (80:1 to mask) Moderate — tunable via reactive gas

 NineScrolls' RIBE systems combine chemical enhancement with ion beam directional control, making them especially effective for damage-sensitive materials that require selective etching.